 I believe it would be a significant and helpful gesture for others to wear a jersey like this as well.

 The unreasonable choice for nonviolence

 In an age when it seems suspicion and accusation increasingly regulate human conduct it may appear unreasonable to persist in pursuing a defense of nonviolent resistance to aggression.
-When the hostility of militant groups and the encroachment of occupying forces are intent on using atrociously wicked methods to gain and maintain power over others a case for nonviolent responses may appear audaciously perverse.
+When the hostility of zealous individuals, militant groups, and the encroachment of occupying forces are intent on using atrociously wicked methods to gain and maintain power over others a case for nonviolent responses may appear audaciously perverse.
 So given this profoundly disturbing context what will justify a passive resistance to the causes of evil and suffering that characterize the plight of so many millions of humans across the globe?

 One could well argue that nonviolent response to disrupting conflict is the ultimate means of respecting life that exists in the earth.
 By choosing to honor the presence of another person regardless of their behaviors, the individual performs an absolute surrender of provisions that could cause injury and harm to another.
 Rather than causing suffering for someone else the choice for nonviolent response limits suffering to the self.